MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-library-transact-sql.md

 ## Remarks

+::: moniker range=">=sql-server-2017 <=sql-server-2017||=sqlallproducts-allversions"
 For the R language, packages must be prepared in the form of zipped archive files with the .ZIP extension for Windows.
-Currently, only the Windows platform is supported.
+In SQL Server 2017, only the Windows platform is supported.
+::: moniker-end

 ::: moniker range=">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"
+For the R language, when using a file, packages must be prepared in the form of zipped archive files with the .ZIP extension.

 For the Python language, the package in a .whl or .zip file must be prepared in the form of a zipped archive file.
 If the package already is a .zip file, it must be included in a new .zip file.
 Uploading a package as .whl or .zip file directly is currently not supported.
 ::: moniker-end